 In the case of the vacancy of the Office of Vice President, Treasurer, or Secretary, the President shall appoint an interim officer until a properly elected officer can take office.

-In the case of the vacancy of the Office of Treasurer, the Secretary to the Treasurer shall assume the duties of the Treasurer until a properly elected officer can take office.
+In the case of the vacancy of the Office of Treasurer, the Deputy to the Treasurer shall assume the duties of the Treasurer until a properly elected officer can take office.

 Emergency elections are coordinated by the ASGJ as outlined in this Constitution in conjunction with the Office of Student Activities (OSA).
 No emergency elections shall be held within two (2) weeks of spring general election.